Take it from me guys, Munich is one epic place to be.

 Here’s an awesome guide on where you can find some of the best art nouveau architecture in Munich.

 87. Enjoy some student ‘street art’ at one of the world’s coolest student villages.

 Munich’s Olympiadorf is one of the coolest student residences in the whole world.
 In the bungalow section of the village, there’s hundreds of mini cube houses that students call home, and they’re given free reign to paint the outside however they want!
 This means tons of amazing painted works of colourful art, filled with in-jokes and plenty of nods to pop culture.

-Good day trips to do from Munich
+Good day trips from Munich / Things to do Near Munich

 88. Enjoy a beer at Tegernsee.